-6 Simulation of carbon fee and dividend policy
+Simulation of carbon fee and dividend policy 6

-The simulated policy imposes a \$15 per ton CO_2 carbon fee on all domestic fossil fuel extraction and imported fuels and goods.
-I calculate that the average annual carbon tax base - that is, the total amount of CO_2 subject to taxation- was 7,810 MtCO2 per year over the period 2008-2012 Assuming a static economy and no response to the tax, this yields gross revenue of \$117 billion for simulation purposes.
+The simulated policy imposes a \$15 per ton CO2 carbon fee on all domestic fossil fuel extraction and imported fuels and goods.
+I calculate that the average annual carbon tax base - that is, the total amount of CO2 assumed subject to taxation - was 7,810 MtCO2 per year over the period from 2008 through 2012.36 Assuming a static economy and no response to the tax, this yields annual gross revenue of \$117 billion for simulation purposes.